nicoespeon/nicoespeon.github.io/en/_posts/2013-04-07-building-a-multinlingual-jekyll-blog.md

 1. **Most of the nicest websites treating about front-end development are in English**, which is fine but I would like to see few of them written in my native language for other French developers who may not be fluent in English (even if they should be).
 2. **I'm French and proud to be**.
 Although I love English, there's no reason for me not to write some posts in my native language too.
-3. **This is a challenge** and I love challenges... as every developer do, right?
+3. **This is a challenge** and I love challenges... as every developer does, right?

 *So here's the strategy.*
 English is the default language, at the root level.